philipp-spiess/called-with-immutable/README.md

 ## Future plans

+First of all we must find a way to allow Immutable.js objects to hold other objects and still be able to tell if those are equal.

 To further improve the experience when working with Jest and Immutable.js, we are working on additional matchers as well including: